viam-labs/periph_board/README.md

 Flash this image to an SD card with [Balena Etcher](https://etcher.balena.io/)

-Then insert the flashed SD card to the Orange Pi, plug the Pi into a monitor with an mini-HDMI cable, and plug in the Pi to with a 5v power supply.
+Then insert the flashed SD card to the Orange Pi, plug the Pi into a monitor with an mini-HDMI cable, and plug in the Pi with a 5v power supply.
 Log in with the credentials root/orangepi.

 Secure the Pi: